Thailand declares state of emergency to stop protests

-Authorities say the decree came in response to protests Wednesday, where demonstrators raised the three-finger salute, a symbol of resistance borrowed from the Hunger Games trilogy, at a royal motorcade carrying the Thai queen.
+Authorities say the decree came in response to protests Wednesday, at which demonstrators raised the three-finger salute, a symbol of resistance borrowed from the Hunger Games trilogy, at a royal motorcade carrying the Thai queen.
 Protesters then broke through police lines and marched to Government House, the residence of the prime minister.
-Thousands of protesters gathered there into the night, before they were cleared by riot police in an early morning sweep.
+Thousands of protesters gathered there into the night, before they were cleared by riot police in an early-morning sweep.

-Police also arrested several protest leaders, including 22-year old Parit Chiwarak, better known by his nickname Penguin, and human rights lawyer Anon Nampa.
+Police also arrested at least five protest leaders, including 22-year old Parit Chiwarak, better known by his nickname Penguin, and human rights lawyer Anon Nampa.

 Thai anti-government protesters rally in the thousands, as challenge to the once-untouchable monarchy grows